knexator/blog/_time_genres/spicy-undo.md

 ---

 At first sight, this model of time seems very close to the [Glorified Undo](/time-genres/glorified-undo) model: the universe is built moment by moment, and an undo machine will remove the top layers of this stack.
-In this model, there might be objects that resist this undoing, keeping their history intact.
+Unlike that model, there now are objects that resist this undoing, keeping their history intact.
 This apparently small change means that the undoed, discarded history can have effects on the actual history;
 this opens up a lot of space for interesting consequences, while still being a pretty natural & understandable model for time travel (we will see in the extra section that it holds some extra surprises when trying to formalize it!)